jrakoczy/aux-nixpkgs/README.md

 ```bash
 export NIX_PATH="jrakoczy=https://github.com/jrakoczy/aux-nixpkgs/archive/master.tar.gz:$NIX_PATH"
 ```
-From now on you can refer to the packages set by typing `<jrakoczy>`.
+From now on you, can refer to the packages set by typing `<jrakoczy>`.
 For instance to install `desktop-environment`, execute:

 ```bash